Ricki Herbert: Football academy

 In 2014, Herbert established the Ricki Herbert Football Academy in New Zealand, providing coaching for boys and girls aged 4–17.
 By 2016, the academy was operating seven talent centres in New Zealand and had announced a partnership with Fulham, an English professional football club playing in the Championship.

 Personal life

 Herbert comes from a successful sporting family.
 His mother, Shirley, was a champion sprinter while his father, Clive, was a professional cyclist.
 His father was also a long-time football administrator, represented New Zealand as an official at the 1968 Summer Olympics in Mexico, and was a professional trainer of standardbred harness racing horses.
 Herbert's son, Kale, is a professional football coach, working as head coach for the Ricki Herbert Football Academy and as head coach for Hamilton Wanderers who play in the New Zealand Football Championship in New Zealand.

-A biography of Herbert's life, A New Fire, written by Russell Gray, was published in New Zealand by Harper Collins in 2009.
+A biography of Herbert's life, A New Fire, written by Russell Gray, was published in New Zealand by HarperCollins in 2009.